There are three kinds of criticism

 A critical temper questions everything, ceaselessly: to understand, to help or to fight.
 It has a habit to test everything from all sides; to judge things sound after it knocks on them.
 It is taking the freedom to see what is inside things, underneath at their root and behind them; not to submit instead to dominant opinion like mouton.
 There is nothing wrong in this urge to see things with our own eyes, touch them like Thomas the Unbeliever, and judge them with our intuition or common sense, as modest and fallible as they may be.

-Critical thinking is, as I claim, a method of the person.
+Critical thinking is, as I claim, a common sense method of the person.
 When I consider my own habits of criticism I observe a constant preference, a style to challenge and test things on all sides, with insistence, to check whether or not they sound empty.
+When useful, I take this method outside my head and use it explicitly, with other people.
 This, in all sympathy and even when I have little doubt about the truth or the correctness of the matter at hand.
-I feel that submitting ideas to showers of contrary arguments and challenges is useful, valuable and constructive.
+I feel that submitting ideas to showers of contrary arguments and challenges is useful, valuable and constructive among friends.
 My method is to start by advancing one critique, confronting it with the proposed idea and advancing until the argument or the idea “wins or loses” and convinces me.
 Then, I signal victory of one critique or concede defeat, with no hard feelings, it is “de bonne guerre”.
 After this I advance the next objection and follow the same cycle, and so on.
 I could do this for a long time, undisturbed by the fall of my successive arguments.
 I am pleased when my arguments fall.
-The aim is to test and to improve, to strengthen by the vaccine of critique, not to win or to destroy.
+It means that the subject improved.
+The aim is to test and to improve resilience, to strengthen by the vaccine of critique, not to win, not to have the last word or to destroy.
 Interesting to see that such a functioning of the mind appears as unbearable and even dishonest to some people.
 Too bad for them!

 *

-Critical thinking is also a key part of good judgment: it is personal understanding.
+Critical thinking is also a key part of good judgement: it is a phase in the flow of personal understanding.

-Before reasoning your critical thinking sets the ground on which you will judge; it finds or even gives meaning, clarifies what things are for you, points at the essential.
+Before reasoning, your critical thinking sets the ground on which you will judge; it finds meaning or even gives meaning, clarifies what things are for you, points at the essential you pursue.
 It chooses your rules.
 It elaborates your truth, the beliefs based on which you will judge.
 Ahead of applying properly prescribed criteria your critical sense will choose what criteria to apply.
+(Later it will probably be inevitable to justify all this in dialogue with other people).

 In my experience, most of the things I understood that did not work, were not detected by formal rules, they were intuitions of what things really meant, what was really important, what rules were adequate, of what felt not right or guessing that the proposed choices were a wrong choice, other choices of choices being possible.